 Type secpol.msc in Windows Start Search and hit Enter.
 This will open the Local Security Policy Editor.
 Navigate to Security Settings > Local Policies > Security Options.

-Now on RHS, look for Interactive Logon: Hide last username.
+Now on the right hand side, look for Interactive Logon: Do not display last username.
 Right click on it and open its Properties.
 Set it to Enabled > Apply.

 This security setting determines whether the name of the last user to log on to the computer is displayed in the Windows logon screen.
 If this policy is enabled, the name of the last user to successfully log on is not displayed in the Log On to Windows dialog box.
 If this policy is disabled, the name of the last user to log on is displayed.